Seasonal Itinerary

 Hetch Hetchy Valley:

-** Best Right Now.
-Cross the dam and walk the trail on the north side of the lake for excellent views.
-There are falls that run all winter and spring and worth the time to see each one.
-Turn around when you like but the hardcore hikers should go as far as Rancheria Creek Falls.
-This spring the trail will be clear of snow but the falls will be huge and the wildflowers will be basking in the warm air.
+Cross the dam and walk the trail on the north side of the lake for excellent views of the lake.
+There are falls that run all winter into summer and worth the time to see each one.
+Turn around when you like but the hardcore hikers should go as far as Rancheria Creek Falls on a temperate day.
+This summer the trail will be hot but the falls will be still be running for a while. and the wildflowers will be basking in the warm air.

 Tuolumne and Merced Groves: These Groves are still easily accessed about a mile in and a mile out and worth the experience if you don’t have time for the much larger Mariposa Grove.